-"Patients have been extremely happy with their results," said David Sperling, MD, associate professor of radiology at Columbia University Irving Medical Center.
+"Patients have been extremely happy with their results," says David Sperling, MD, associate professor of radiology at Columbia University Irving Medical Center.
 "One patient told us that during a typical round of golf, he would need to stop either every hole or every other hole to urinate.
-Now he can go an entire round of golf without stopping!"
+Now he can go an entire round of golf without stopping."

 Prostate enlargement affects approximately 50 percent of men between the ages of 51 and 60.
 By age 80, the likelihood of having prostrate enlargement will have reached nearly 90 percent.
 With nine out of ten men anticipating some symptoms due to enlarged prostate in their lifetimes, eliminating the side-effects associated with treatment changes the picture.